Um alle Funktionen des Forums nutzen zu können, sollten Sie sich registrieren. Wenn Sie schon regstriert sind, sollten Sie sich anmelden.

 FAO Squadron 42 Recruits.

-Welcome to January’s Squadron 42 development report.
-Enclosed you will find details on the latest progress made across the campaign, including enemy perception, updates to the Starmap, and narrative developments.
+Welcome to August’s Squadron 42 development report.
+Enclosed you will find details on the latest progress made across the campaign, including AI perception, vehicle UI, and ambient audio.

 Thank you for your continued support of Squadron 42.